These are the countries where novel coronavirus cases have been confirmed worldwide - Local News 8

 The UK sent an evacuation flight to the cruise, which had been docked in Yokohama Bay, bringing back 32 British and European passengers on February 22.

-There are 35 people who have tested positive for coronavirus in the United States, according to the US Centers for Disease Control and Prevention.
+There are now 53 confirmed cases of novel coronavirus in the United States, the US Centers for Disease Control and Prevention said Monday.

+These include 36 people who were aboard the Diamond Princess cruise ship, three people repatriated from China and 14 US cases.

+The 14 US cases include eight in California, one in Massachusetts, one in Washington state, one in Arizona, two in Illinois and one in Wisconsin.
+Among these cases, there are two instances of person-to-person transmission, one in Illinois and one in California.

 Vietnam (at least 16 cases)